jaeyk/comp_thinking_social_science/10_python-basics/01_Running-Python.md

 Jupyter Notebooks are included in the Anaconda distribution.
 Notebook files have the extension ".ipynb" to distinguish them from plain-text Python programs.

+**Fun facts:**

+- Jupyter notebook (previously, IPython project) was developed by [Fernando Pérez](https://bids.berkeley.edu/people/fernando-perez), an assistant professor in Statistics at UC Berkeley, in 2001.

 To start a notebook server, simply type

 ~~~bash